True story. I finally did it.

-This type of communication only happens between human beings are in the same physical space.
+This type of communication only occurs between human beings who are in the same physical space.
 Where facial expression, vocal tone, eye contact and body language are part of the communication.

-Now we text someone if they are in the same room.
+Now we text someone when they’re in the same room.
 We lie easily about how we are feeling (*smiley emoji).
 We can be whoever we want to be online.
 Our exchanges are brief and summarised.
 Too brief to get a real sense of, or enough information to understand, a whole complex entirely different human being.

 Misinterpretation is easy.
 Lying is even easier.